 South Korea’s Singing Road

 South Korea’s singing road is located just south of Seoul in Anyang.
-This tuneful road distraction was actually designed to keep motorists alert and from falling asleep.
-Ironically hilarious though, the road engineers designed their musical road to play the soothing lullaby, “Mary Had a Little Lamb”.
+This musical road distraction was actually designed to keep motorists alert and from falling asleep.
+Ironically hilarious though, the road engineers designed their musical highway to play the soothing lullaby, “Mary Had a Little Lamb”.

 Japan’s Melody Roads

 But, Japan reigns as the king of musical roads as they have more than 30 of them throughout the country.
 From love songs, ballads and even local folk tunes, they are very much a part of their roadway system.
 The locals call their musical highways “melody roads”.